ForecastIT/JS-Adventure/README.md

 ### Third Parties and Policy Updates

-If you are playing a fork of JS Adventure, the authors of the forked must update this policy to reflect any change made and comply with the Australian Privacy Act.
+If you are playing a fork of JS Adventure, the authors of the forked version must update this policy to reflect any change made and comply with the Australian Privacy Act.